KenKundert/nestedtext/doc/file_format.rst

     with their order being retained.
 Each dict-item consists of a key, the colon, and a value.

-    A key must be a string, it must not contain a newline, and it must be quoted if it starts with a line-type or string-type tag or it contains a dict-item tag or if it is delimited by matching quote characters or has leading or trailing spaces.
-A key is quoted by delimiting it with matching single or double quote characters.
-Double quotes are used if the key contains a single quote character and a single quotes are used if the key contains a double quote character.
-A key that requires quoting must not contain both single and double quote characters.
+    A key must be a string and it must not contain a newline.
+The key must be quoted if it:

+    1. starts with a *list-item* or *string-item* tag,
+    2. contains a *dict-item* tag
+    3. is delimited by matching quote characters, or
+    4. has leading or trailing spaces.

+    A key is quoted by delimiting it with matching single or double quote characters, which are discarded.
+Unlike traditional programming languages, a quoted key delimited with single quote characters may contain additional single quote characters.
+Similarly, a quoted key delimited with double quote characters may contain additional double quote characters.
+Also, backslash is not used as an escape character; backslash has no special meaning.

+    A key is invalid if it contains two or more instances of a quote character separated from ': ' by zero or more space characters where the quote character in one is a single quote and the quote character in another is the double quote.
+In this case the key cannot be quoted with either character so that the separator from the key and value can be identified unambiguously.

 **Values**: